LeventKok12/LeventKok12.github.io/README.md

 Home CSP Projects Coding in swift
 </p>
-Hello my name is Levent Kök, I chose CS because I wanna learn the basics of programing because it could be usefull later on in life.
+Hello my name is Levent Kök, I chose CS because I wanna learn the basics of programing since it can be usefull later on in life.